ietf-wg-acme/acme/draft-ietf-acme-acme.md

 server MAY return status code 405 (Method Not Allowed).

-When the server responds with an error status, it SHOULD provide additional information using problem document {{!RFC7807}}.
+When the server responds with an error status, it SHOULD provide additional information using a problem document {{!RFC7807}}.
 To facilitate automatic response to errors, this document defines the following standard tokens for use in the "type" field (within the "urn:ietf:params:acme:error:" namespace):